Should I correct obvious grammatical errors in a client's script?

 There are risks and challenges to each approach.
 If you leave it 'as is', a client may misconstrue their errors as yours but they may also appreciate your ability to stick to a script 'as written'.

-On the other hand, corrections are often appreciated (especially by non-native speakers) but the possibility that conspicuous editing might cause offense is also real (offense that might be made worse by an offer to copy-edit in a proposal).
+On the other hand, corrections are often appreciated (especially by non-native speakers) but the possibility that conspicuous editing might cause offence is also real (offence that might be made worse by an offer to copy-edit in a proposal).